 In accordance with the completion dates established for each step, furnish the EIC with five copies and the activity with five copies of the preliminary report.
 Within 30 days, the Government will review and provide comments to the contractor via the EIC.
 Present EIC/Activity debriefing at the activity during the Government review period.
-Address the comments, and within 30 days provide five copies of the draft report to the EIC and five copies of the draft report to the activity for issuance to the regulatory agencies for their review.
+Address the comments, and within 30 days provide five copies of the draft report to the EIC and five copies of the draft report to the regulatory agencies for their review.